What is a pterygium (Surfer’s Eye)?

 Schedule a consultation

-If you are interested in pterygium treatment, contact our office today!
+If you are interested in pterygium treatment, contact one of our North Suburban Chicago offices today!
 Call 847-677-2794 to schedule a consultation with top Chicago ophthalmologist Dr. Stuart Sondheimer.